UNR-College-of-Engineering/computing-docs/infrastructure/labs/ecc/softwarelist.md

-# Lab Software For Spring 2024
+# Lab Software For Summer 2024 and Fall 2024

 |     Name     |    Version    |
 |--------------|---------------|